amrrs/itunesr_webapp/README.md

 * Download/Clone the repo in your local machine
 * Open *App.R* in your Rstudio
-* Install requried packages and click Run button (on the top-right above editor)
+* Install required packages and click Run button (on the top-right above editor)

 **Method 2**